U.S. Merchant Marine Medals and Decorations

 - Atlantic War Zone Medal – for mariners who served in the Atlantic War Zone including the North Atlantic, South Atlantic, Gulf of Mexico, Caribbean, Barents Sea, and the Greenland Sea, between December 7, 1941, and November 8, 1945.
 Design: The compass rose is traditionally associated with maritime navigation and the superimposed triangle with duty and service other than in the Armed Forces.
 The eagle symbolizes the United States and freedom.

-- Pacific War Zone Medal - for merchant marine service in the Pacific War Zone, which included the North Pacific, South Pacific, and the Indian Ocean east of 80 degrees east longitude, during the period December 7, 1941, to March 2, 1946.
-Design: The trident, a symbol of naval prowess, rests upon a shaft of bamboo denoting the Pacific theatre of operations.
+- Pacific War Zone Medal – for merchant marine service in the Pacific War Zone, which included the North Pacific, South Pacific, and the Indian Ocean east of 80 degrees east longitude, during the period December 7, 1941, to March 2, 1946.
+Design: The trident, a symbol of naval prowess, rests upon a shaft of bamboo denoting the Pacific theater of operations.
 The sea seascape suggests maritime activities and service.

 - Mediterranean-Middle East War Zone Medal – for seafarers who served in the zone including the Mediterranean Sea, Red Sea, Arabian Sea, and Indian Ocean west of 80 degrees east longitude, between December 7, 1941, and November 8, 1945.
 Design: The shield and anchor symbolize a strong maritime service.
 The palms suggest the Mediterranean-Middle East area while denoting victory and achievement.